have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 # Installation

 This script runs off of Python and Powershell.
-Your host machine must have Powershell and your client machine must have both Python and Powershell\
+Your host machine must have Powershell and your client machine must have Python.\
 [Link to download Python](https://www.python.org/downloads/)\
 Powershell should be downloaded by default on Windows unless you disabled / uninstalled it